 Learn more about the Academic Learning Health System Scholars Program.

-Designed to build core competencies in conducting Academic Learning Health System research, the curriculum encompasses the following eight competency domains:
+Training experiences are designed to build core competencies in conducting Academic Learning Health System research, including:

 Ref: Forrest, C.B., et al., Development of the Learning Health System Researcher Core Competencies.
 Health Serv Res, 2017.
 PMCID: PMC6051975.